verasiwei/Copy-Number-Variation/README.md

 ## Procedures:

-You may get a file from genotyping center such like Illumina which includes SNP name, sample ID, B allele frequency, Log R Ratio and some other information.
+You may get a file from genotyping center such like Illumina which includes SNP name, sample ID, B allele frequency, Log R Ratio, Chromosome, Physical position and some other information.
 Here we only need SNP name, sample ID, B allele frequency and Log R Ratio.

 It is usually a very large file.
 We need to subset this file based on each sample.
-You can use the subset.r script here to subset this file.
-(Please rename the header of your raw file to Name, SampleID, Chr, Position, B Allele Freq, Log R Ratio)
+You can use both the subset_sample.r script or subset_sample.sh here to subset this file, but I recommand to use subset_sample.sh script since it takes long time to read the original data in R (Please rename the header of your raw file to Name, SampleID, Chr, Position, B Allele Freq, Log R Ratio if using subset.r).

+We always focus on a specific region on a specific chromosome, subset_chr.sh is used to select the specific chromosome and select the specific region users defined.

-Input files: You can use the rscipts here to prepare these input files.
+Input files: You can use the rscipts ans shellscripts here to prepare these input files.

 * snpdata which includes the name, Log R Ratio and B allele Frequency of each snp.

 * snpinfo which includes the name, chromosome, physical position, population frequency of B allele.

+1. Run commandArgs.R before running any R scripts
+2. subset_chr.sh is used to select the specific chromosome and select the specific region for all samples and to get a file used in        calculating PFB
-1. Run cal_PFB to calculate the population B allele Frequency
-2. Run subset.r to subset the raw intensity file
+3. cal_PFB is used to calculate the population B allele Frequency and to get the snpinfo file， you need to run subset_chr.sh and to get a region specified for all samples file before running this script
-3. Run
+4. subset_sample.R or subset_sample.sh is used to subset samples
+5. genoCN.R is used to apply the genoCN package.